tm-a-t/telegram-bot-handbook/en/book/messages/buttons.md

 ### URL button

-A button that acts like a link.
+A URL button acts like a link.

 In Bot API, such button turns into a [user mention](./markup#mention) button if you specify `tg://user?ID=123456789` as the URL.
 In Telegram API, user mention button is built in a separate way.